-However, if you want to give your members the ability to access a piece of content on your site for a short period, such as a single day, then you could create a day pass type membership.
+However, you might want to give your members the ability to access a piece of content on your site for a short period, such as a single day.
+In that case, you could create a day pass type membership.

 After you’ve set the price and the access expiration details, scroll down the page to the Membership Options box.

-From this set of options, you can choose which of the payment options you enabled earlier will be available for this membership, as well as take care of a few other settings.
+From this set of options, you can choose which of the payment options you enabled earlier will be available for this membership.
+You can also take care of a few other settings.

 MemberPress makes it very easy to publish your membership options on your website so that your visitors can see what’s available.